sunilhari9/google-search-books-cli/README.md

 ## Search for Books
 `python books.py search <name>`

-    you can pass a optional parameter to this like max response this is defaulted to 20 `python books.py search <name> <max>`
+ You can pass a optional parameter to this like max response this is defaulted to 20

+`python books.py search <name> <max>`

 ## Read Books description'